-decide on the appropriate action to be taken to resolve the complaint

-- where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future. - The Chair of the Committee will provide the complainant and the relevant school with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days. - The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by the Federation Board If the complaint is: - jointly about the Chair and Vice Chair or - the entire governing board or - the majority of the governing board
+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future. - The Chair of the Committee will provide the complainant and Xxx Primary School with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days. - The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by Xxx Primary School

+If the complaint is:

+- jointly about the Chair and Vice Chair or

+- the entire governing body or

+- the majority of the governing body